 Please see the printable recipe card below for measurements and complete instructions.

-This easy slow cooker recipe is perfect for any occasion.
-It's great for a quick weeknight meal with the family or a main dish for a big Sunday supper.
+These honey garlic chicken thighs in the slow cooker are perfect for any occasion.
+They're great for a quick weeknight meal with the family or a main dish for a big Sunday supper.

 Either way, you need to grab your ingredients, mix up your sauce, and toss everything in the crockpot to cook all day while you move on to more important tasks.